Scottsdale Defective Airbag Lawyer

 Airbags use sensors to detect when a crash happens.
 These safety devices rely on the sensors sending a message to the vehicle’s Electronic Control Unit (ECU) to assess the strength of the impact.
 If the strength exceeds a manufacturer based level, then the ECU communicates with the airbag which then creates a chemical reaction through the airbag’s inflators.
 The gas created by the chemical reaction then fills the airbags which causes the airbag to inflate.
 The inflation should prevent the driver or passenger from hitting the steering wheel, dashboard, or other parts of the vehicle.
 Ideally, airbags only need a second from the moment of the collision to inflate.

-At Amar Esq.
-PLLC, our Scottsdale defective airbag attorney understands why airbag defects occur and cause an airbag’s failure to function properly.
+Our Scottsdale defective airbag attorney understands why airbag defects occur and cause an airbag’s failure to function properly.
 We hold manufacturers, distributors, and vehicle sellers liable if the vehicle’s airbags are defective and the defect causes physical injury.
 Airbags can be defective if the design of the airbag is improper or if the airbags were made improperly.
 When defects cause death or physical harm, our attorney brings wrongful death claims, including claims for pain and suffering, scars and disfigurement, lost income, and all other reasonable medical expenses.

 Common Causes of Defective Airbag Accidents